frankthelen/rools/README.md

 };
 ```

-Furthermore, it is recommended to de-compose premises containing AND relations (`&&`).
+Furthermore, it is recommended to de-compose premises with AND relations (`&&`).
 For example:

 ```js